tonyjurg/Parashot/WeeklyParasha/07 - Vayetzei/README.md

 ## AI generated image

-The following image was created by DALL-E as illustration for this parasha: Jacob dreaming at Bethel.
+The following image was created by DALL.E as illustration for this parasha: Jacob dreaming at Bethel.

 <img src="Jacob_dream_at_bethel_DALL·E.jpg">